 A Look at the Major Players

-Each of the brands available on the market has their own pros and cons.
+Each of the brands available on the market has its own pros and cons.
 Their underlying principles lead them to be specialists in different areas.
 Here’s a quick guide to what you can expect from each brand.

 Producing both residential and commercial water heaters and boilers, A.O.Smith is one of the leading brands globally.
 Founded in 1874 in Wisconsin, A.O.Smith now has factories and offices worldwide.